uvarc/rc-learning/BuildingAndRunning.md

 Make a build directory.
 Cd into it.

-Load a compiler if you haven't already, for example gcc.
+Load a compiler if you haven't already, for example gcc

-Load the cmake module.
+Load the cmake module

 Run (type cmake command all on one line)